GEORGE E. ANDREWS

 - Honorary Degree, SASTRA University (India), 2012

 My research centers on the theory of partitions and related areas.
 For a summary of my early research, please see The Work of George Andrews: A Madison Perspective by Richard Askey, paper B42b, Séminaire Lotharingien de Combinatoire (electronic journal), 1999.
-Also see my Selected Works (With Commentary) which has just been published by Imperial College Press.
+Also see my Selected Works (With Commentary) Imperial College Press, 2013.

 I have a long-term interest in the work of Ramanujan, the Indian genius, whose last notebook I unearthed in the Trinity College Library at Cambridge in 1976.
 I am collaborating with Bruce Berndt on a multi-volume study of this 'Lost Notebook.'
-The first volume of this study appeared in June 2005; the second in January 2009, and the third in 2012.
-In addition, I have written more than 250 scientific papers, and several books on number theory and the theory of partitions, as well as edited the collected papers of Percy A. MacMahon (see the attached bibliography).
+The first volume of this study appeared in June 2005; the second in January 2009, the third in 2012, and the fourth in 2013.
+In addition to more than 290 scientific papers, I have written books on number theory and the theory of partitions, as well as edited the collected papers of Percy A. MacMahon (see the attached bibliography).
 Currently I am working on q-series and on further aspects of partitions and their amazing relationship with Ramanujan's enigmatic identities.

 - Mathematics Department Chairman, 1980-1982 and 1995-1997.

-- Member, Mathematics Department Advisory, Undergraduate Studies, and MASS Advisory Committees.
+- Member, Mathematics Department Advisory, Undergraduate Studies, Scholarship, and MASS Advisory Committees.

 - President, American Mathematical Society, 2009-2011.